HL7/FHIRPath/spec/fluentpath.md

 If the input collection contains a single item, this function will return a single string if:

 * the item in the input collection is a string
-* the item in the input collection is a number, the output will contain its string representation
+* the item in the input collection is an integer, decimal, time or dateTime the output will contain its string representation
 * the item is a boolean, where `true` results in "true" and `false` in "false".

 In all other cases, the function will return an empty collection.